dearvoodoo/murmur-doc/docs/modules/general.rst

 General
 =======

-This is the module guide for the general mùodule.
+This is the module guide for the general module.
 You will find detailed docs about usage and commands.

 ``[p]`` is considered as your prefix.
 (Default: ``!`` or ``/``)